 How To Edit & Tweak The Designs Tailwind Create Generates

-But what if you want to make some changes or something doesn’t fit right with the template that you like?
+But what if you want to make some changes or something doesn’t fit right with the template you like?

 Well, you can change your settings on the left to tweak all the pre-created designs.
 Including: